Accessibility

 Accessibility on Hog Island

-Due to the rugged nature of the island and historic properties of the buildings, Hog Island is unfortunately not ADA accessible.
+Due to the rugged nature of the island historic properties of the building, accessibility can be challenging on Hog Island.
 We are working to improve the accessibility on Hog Island.
 We try our best to accommodate anyone who wants to come to camp by offering preferential housing and options for how to engage in different activities.
 Here is some information that may help you to plan your visit to Hog Island.

 Around Camp